zabulus/core/builds/install/arch-specific/win32/installation_readme.txt

-Firebird Database Server 2.0
+Firebird Database Server 2.1
 ==================================================

-  ** IMPORTANT **

-  The ODS has changed since Firebird 1.5.
-See the notes below regarding the new ODS and installation over older versions of Firebird.

-  ** ********* **

-This document is a guide to installing this package of Firebird 2.0 on the Win32 platform.
-These notes refer to the installation package itself, rather than Firebird 2.0 in general.
+This document is a guide to installing this package of Firebird 2.1 on the Win32 platform.
+These notes refer to the installation package itself, rather than Firebird 2.1 in general.

+It is assumed that readers of this document are already familiar Firebird 2.0.
+If you are evaluating Fb 2.1 as part of a migration from Fb 1.5 you are advised to review the Fb 2.0 documentation to understand the changes made between 1.5 and 2.0.

 Contents
 --------

 o Before installation
+o Known installation problems
-o New ODS 11.0
+o Uninstallation
-o Installation on systems with Firebird 1.5 o Installing on systems with Firebird 2.0 o New features of the installer o Known installation problems o Deprecated features related to installation o Uninstallation o Other Notes o Installation from a batch file
+o Other Notes
+o Installation from a batch file